Petu97/WebsSocketsChat/README.md

 Tutorial used for this project: https://www.youtube.com/watch?v=rxzOqP9YwmM How to run:
   1. Download project
-  2. Go to folders directory and run server.js
+  2. Go to directory and run npm install to dowload modules
+  3. Run server.js
-  3. Open index.html from the directory in web browser
+  4. Open index.html from the directory in web browser
-  4. User gives name to application and you're good to go
+  5. User gives name to application and you're good to go